ChemBOMAS: Accelerated BO in Chemistry with LLM-Enhanced Multi-Agent System: Introduction

 The effectiveness of ChemBOMAS was rigorously evaluated.
-We conducted extensive experiments on four benchmark chemical reaction datasets (Suzuki coupling, Buchwald-Hartwig coupling, Tandem arylation, and Enantio selectivity), demonstrating consistent improvements in optimization efficiency and results compared to various baseline methods.
-Furthermore, ablation studies confirmed the contribution of each component within our multi-agent framework.
-Crucially, the practical utility and real-world applicability of ChemBOMAS were validated through \textbf{wet-lab} experiments conducted under pharmaceutical industry protocols.
-These experiments targeted conditional optimization for a \textbf{previously unreported} and challenging chemical reaction, where ChemBOMAS achieved outstanding results, significantly surpassing the performance achieved by domain experts.
-Our main contributions are summarized as follows:
+We conducted extensive experiments on four chemical performance optimization benchmarks, demonstrating consistent improvements in optimal results, convergence speed, initialization performance, and robustness compared to various baseline methods.
+Crucially, ablation studies confirmed that the synergy between the knowledge-driven and data-driven strategies is essential for creating a highly efficient and robust optimization framework.
+Additionally, the practical utility and real-world applicability of ChemBOMAS were validated through a previously unreported wet-lab experiment.

-\textbf{1.} We propose ChemBOMAS, a novel LLM-enhanced multi-agent framework that synergistically integrates knowledge-driven and data-driven strategies for efficient chemical optimization, enabling dynamic collaboration between specialized agents.

-\textbf{2.} We introduce an LLM-powered knowledge integration approach for coarse-grained optimization, where LLMs analyze domain knowledge to guide search space decomposition and identify high-potential regions.

-\textbf{3.} We propose a fine-grained optimization stage in which an LLM-enhanced workflow synthesizes chemically plausible pseudo-experiments within the high-potential regions, augmenting the sparse experimental observations and accelerating convergence toward the global optimum.

-\textbf{4.} We demonstrate the effectiveness and efficiency of ChemBOMAS through comprehensive experiments on diverse benchmark datasets and, critically, through successful \textbf{wet-lab validation} on a novel and challenging chemical reaction, outperforming domain experts.